Aleksandr Selevko: 2015–16 season

 Competing on the Junior Grand Prix series, Selevko placed twentieth at the 2015 JGP Latvia.
 He then went on to compete at the 2015 Ice Star, where he won the bronze medal.
 Selevko also went to place ninth at the 2015 Volvo Open Cup and place eighth at the 2015 Tallinn Trophy.

 At the 2016 Estonian Championships, Selevko won the silver medal at both the senior and junior events.
 He then competed at the 2015 Mentor Toruń Cup, where he finished fourth.

 Competing at the 2016 World Junior Championships in Debrecen, Hungary, Selevko finished eighteenth.

-2016–17 season
+2016–17 season: Senior debut

 Starting his season at the 2016 Lombardia Trophy, Selevko placed fourth on the junior level.
 Competing on the Junior Grand Prix series, Selevko placed sixth at the 2016 JGP Estonia and eleventh at the 2016 JGP Germany.

 Making his senior international debut, Selevko finished eleventh at the 2016 Golden Bear of Zagreb and eighth at the 2016 Volvo Open Cup.
 At the 2017 Estonian Junior Championships, Selevko won the silver medal.

 Selected to compete at the 2017 European Youth Olympic Festival, Selevko finished sixth.
 He then competed on the senior level at the 2017 Cup of Tyrol, finishing fifteenth, before closing his season with a bronze medal at the 2017 Egna Spring Trophy.